BenjaminPlanterose/UMtools/README.md

 We particularly highlight the standard deviation of fluorescence intensities, as it is highly valuable and has rarely made it to the literature.

-## Extracting intensity matrices
+## Extracting fluorescence intensity matrices

-The minfi R-package is a massive library that has set the standards of quality in epigenomics.
-However, its extensive use of S4-object oriented language can make it hard for users to find and repurpose functions.
+The Bioconductor-based **minfi** library is a huge R-package that has set the standards of quality in methylomics data analysis.
+Though it contains a vast amount of code that could find other applications, its deep encapsullation via an S4 object-oriented implementation can make it hard for users to find and repurpose low-level functions, especially unexported functions, which are not even on the documentation.
+As a result, minfi is designed to run as a standarized pipeline rather than adaptable toolset.

-In this section, we have gathered together handy pieces of code for analysis of raw fluorescence intensities to ease the painstacking journey through minfi's dense documentation.
+Given that UMtools depends on some basic processing operations already established in the minfi library, we have compiled in this tutorial some handy functions to ease the painstacking journey through minfi's dense documentation.

 We firstly load all required libraries: